How to start a fish and chips shop

 Employers’ liability insurance

 Your employees are going to be exposed to plenty of risks in your fish and chip shop.
-Knives, heavy equipment, burning hot oil.
+Knives, heavy equipment and burning hot oil.

 You are legally required to have employers’ liability insurance up to the value of £5m if you employ one or more people.

-This will protect you against the financial cost of a claim against you in the event that an employer is injured or becomes ill as a result of working for you.
+This will protect you against the financial cost of a claim against you in the event that an employee is injured or becomes ill as a result of working for you.

 Public liability insurance